MCQ on Mitochondria | MtDNA MCQ

 What is Mitochondria?

-1. Mitochondria are the cell organelles that act as power house of cell and they are responsible for energy production.
+1. Mitochondria are the cell organelles that act as powerhouses of cells and they are responsible for energy production.

 2. Mitochondria are found exclusively in the eukaryotic Cell, In prokaryotic cells they are completely absent.

 3. Depending on the cell type, they may be a single, very large mitochondrion or up to 2000 small mitochondria.
-In humans the red blood cells do not contain mitochondria, while in the metabolically active liver cells up to 2000 mitochondria per cell may be present.
+In humans, red blood cells do not contain mitochondria, while in the metabolically active liver cells, up to 2000 mitochondria per cell may be present.

 4. Mitochondria are approximately 1μm (microns) long.
 The shape of mitochondria is variable, the cells move in the cytoplasm and can take different forms.
 Like chloroplasts and the nucleus, mitochondria are surrounded by two cell membranes.